Mosho1/cleaning-robot/README.md

 Websockets are used for server-client communication.
 The client sends the map to the backend, and the backend runs the cleaning robot, emitting its state over the websocket.
 The frontend displays the state over time.

+The robot algorithm is a DFS algorithm with backtracking.

 The relevant backend code is under `backend/` and the main part of the UI is in `src/components/Home.tsx`.

 ### Stack